 Studying abroad is one of the most exciting, invigorating and challenging things you can do while in college.

-Studying abroad opens you up to new ways of thinking, teaches you about the world beyond your own and enables an examination of your responsibilities as a citizen of your community, your country and the world.
+Studying abroad opens you up to new ways of thinking, teaches you about the world beyond your own and enables you to examine your responsibilities as a citizen of your community, your country and the world.

 You can fuel your academic pursuits tremendously by studying abroad.
 You'll have the chance to learn from new and diverse voices in a different kind of educational system alongside students from all over the world.
 You can see historical sites up close and personal, do field studies in environments much different from your own and understand more concretely the effects culture has on various fields of study.